Acute and Chronic Care Management

 High Cholesterol (Hyperlipidemia)

-High cholesterol occurs when LDL, triglycerides, or total lipids exceed healthy limits.
-Elevated LDL promotes plaque buildup in arteries, increasing risk of heart attack and stroke.
-Causes include genetics, diet, metabolic conditions, and inactivity.
+High cholesterol occurs when LDL, triglycerides, or total lipid levels exceed healthy limits.
+Elevated LDL promotes plaque buildup inside arteries, increasing heart attack and stroke risk.
+Factors include genetics, diet, metabolic conditions, and inactivity.

 Is high cholesterol genetic?

-Do I need medication even if I eat well?
+Do I need medication if I eat well?

 Many patients require both lifestyle changes and medication.